AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/changing-page-zero-content-designer.md

 ---
-title: Inhalt auf Seite Null in Designer ändern
+title: Ändern des Inhalts auf Seite Null im Designer
 seo-title: Changing Page Zero content in Designer
 description: Wissen Sie, wie Sie die Meldung ändern können, die auf der Seite Null einer XFA-PDF-Datei angezeigt wird, wenn diese in einem PDF-Viewer angezeigt wird, der nicht von Adobe stammt?
 seo-description: Do you know how you can change the message displayed on Page Zero of an XFA PDF when viewing it in a non-Adobe PDF viewer?